ibrahimrl/ERROR/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Credits
-- **Hugging Face**: For providing an extensive range of models accessible via API.
+- [Hugging Face](https://huggingface.co): For providing an extensive range of models accessible via API.
-- **Ollama**: For the local model integration.
+- [Ollama](https://ollama.com): For the local model integration.
-- **Docker**: For simplifying the setup process through containerization.
+- [Docker](https://www.docker.com): For simplifying the setup process through containerization.

 ## Contact
 For support or queries, reach out to Ibrahim Rahimli at [Email](mailto:rahimliibrahimm@gmail.com) or [GitHub Issues](https://github.com/ibrahimrl/ERROR/issues).